bondhan/Py_TestLang/README.md

 # Python Mockup for Payment Simulation

 ### Introduction
 A complete simulation of payment system using python flask.
-I simulates end2end call from client to the host (financial institutions) which mostly communicate using ISO8583.
+I simulate end2end call from client to the host (financial institutions) which mostly communicate using ISO8583.
 Below is the information flow:

 **API CALL <-- (Rest/Json) --> API Server <-- (Rest/Json) --> ISO Client Server <-- (ISO8583) --> ISO Server**